dangreaves/template-cdk-project/README.md

 npm run deploy -- --app "npx tsx bin/app2.ts"
 ```

+Apps should be placed into the `bin` directory.

+### Stages

+A CDK pipeline stage represents a group of stacks which are deployed together.

+Stages can be deployed to other AWS accounts, as long as you have configured a trust relationship between them.

+Stages should be placed into the `lib/stages` directory.

 ### Stacks

 A stack represents a single CloudFormation stack.
-You can have multiple stacks within a CDK app.
+You can have multiple stacks within a CDK app or stage.

 The contents of each stack should be a single deployable unit of your app, as you cannot deploy only part of a stack.
 Therefore, you might put your database into one stack, with your frontend app into another, such that they can be deployed independently.

 In this template, there is a [HelloWorldStack](./lib/stacks/hello-world.ts) and a [VpcStack](./lib/stacks/vpc.ts).